Close Menu

 The Wet Season: November to May

 The wet season, which typically runs from November to May, is another challenging time to visit Africa.
 During this period, the temperatures are mild, but the humidity is high, making it feel hot and sticky.
 The wet season is also characterized by heavy rainfall, which can make it difficult to travel and can also damage infrastructure.
-(See Also: Cheapest Time To Visit Chile – Budget Travel Tips)
+(See Also: Best Time Of The Year To Visit Jerusalem – Unveiled)

 Another reason why the wet season is a bad time to visit Africa is the risk of malaria and other waterborne diseases.
 The wet season is a peak time for mosquito-borne illnesses, and travelers are at a higher risk of contracting these diseases.